-The goal of our school is to provide a collaborative educational experience that provides for the highest quality education and engages in innovative and collaborative research that advances the design and construction of the physical environment.
-The hallmark of our school is that students receive exceptional undergraduate and graduate education while also having opportunities to integrate their education with allied disciplines.
-With our alliances in Engineering, students in the school have the ability to interact with all disciplines required for the design and construction of the built environment.
+The goal of the SDC is to provide a collaborative, high quality educational experience that engages in innovative research and activitites to advance the design and construction of the physical environment.
+The hallmark of the SDC is that students receive exceptional undergraduate and graduate education while also having opportunities to integrate with allied disciplines.
+With alliances in the College of Engineering and the College of Agricultural, Human, and Natural Resource Sciences, students in the SDC have the ability to interact with a variety of disciplines required for knolwedge in the design and construction fields.

-Our Graduate programs also emphasize collaboration, as students in each discipline share required coursework and have the opportunity to integrate in teams for their graduate project.
-All students have access to elective courses in each discipline.
-The School offers many courses in sustainable design and construction as well as specialized courses in Design Build.
+Our graduate programs also emphasize collaboration, as students in each discipline share required coursework and have the opportunity to integrate in teams for their graduate projects.
+All students have access to elective courses in each discipline, as well as an opportunity to participate in an integrated, international study tour.
+The SDC offers many courses in sustainable design and construction as well as specialized courses in design build.
 Students have the opportunity to become LEED associates prior to graduation as well as receive their DBIA Associate Certification.

-Students also have the opportunity to work with faculty on significant research related to our constructed environment.
-As an example, students may work with faculty in our Institute for Sustainable Design, as well as take advanced studios in our Integrated Design Experience (IdEX).
-Graduate students may also partner with professional design firms to create unique research program s that advances the body of knowledge in the professions.
+Students at the SDC can work with faculty on significant, and real-world projects and research related to our constructed environment.
+For example, students may work with faculty in our Institute for Sustainable Design, as well as take advanced studios in our Integrated Design Experience (IdEX).
+Graduate students may also partner with professional design firms to create unique research programs that advance the body of knowledge in the professions.
 Our Integrated Education Symposiums also offer mechanisms for collaboration between students and professionals.

 Carpenter Hall 520